 - 2 tablespoons water

-- Combine flour, garlic powder and salt & pepper to taste.
-Toss beef in flour mixture.
+- Combine flour, garlic powder, 1 teaspoon of salt & ½ teaspoon of black pepper to taste.
+Toss the beef in the flour mixture.

 - Cook on high 4-5 hours or on low 8-9 hours or until beef is tender.